 So which is it?
 It’s something that I’ve been rumbling with since that meeting.
 Let me start this discussion by sharing some additional input from colleagues that will help you understand why.

 The Director of Health and Safety for a large employer organization believes 60% of physicians fudge the facts to turn medical claims into worker’s comp claims to get higher reimbursement [aka: payment].

-A Finance Executive in private equity shared that he believes everyone seeking financing from them is lying.
+A Finance Executive shared that he believes everyone seeking financing from them is lying.
 The only way they get to the truth is doing careful due diligence even if the company has been audited.
 They don’t put much faith in auditors either.

 In the broader context of life, we don’t always have data readily available to tell us whether or not someone is lying or telling the truth.